python-trio/trio/docs/source/tutorial.rst

 An async function is defined like a normal function, except you write ``async def`` instead of ``def``::

+   # A regular function
    def regular_double(x):
        return 2 * x

+   # An async function
    async def async_double(x):
        return 2 * x